Surrogate Losses in Passive and Active Learning: Main Results

 \begin{condition} For some $\tsybcb \in [1,\infty)$ and $\tsybb \in [0,1]$, for every $\g \in \Bracket{\F}$,

-\thmend \end{condition}
+\end{condition}

 Note that these conditions are \emph{always} satisfied for \emph{some} values of $\tsybca,\tsybcb,\tsyba,\tsybb$, since $\tsyba=\tsybb=0$ trivially satisfies the conditions.
 However, in more benign scenarios, values of $\tsyba$ and $\tsybb$ strictly greater than $0$ can be satisfied.
-Furthermore, for some loss functions $\loss$, Condition~\ref{con:tsybakov-sur} can even be satisfied \emph{universally}, in the sense that a value of $\tsybb > 0$ is satisfied for \emph{all} distributions.
-In particular, \citet*{bartlett:06} show that this is the case under Condition~\ref{con:strong-convexity}, as stated in the following lemma \citep*[see][for the proof]{bartlett:06}.
+Furthermore, for some loss functions $\loss$, Condition~\ref{con:tsybakov-sur} can even be satisfied \emph{universally}, in the sense that it holds for a particular value of $\tsybb > 0$ for \emph{all} distributions.
+In particular, \citet*{bartlett:06} show that this is the case under Condition~\ref{con:strong-convexity}, as stated in the following lemma (see \citep*{bartlett:06} for the proof).

 \begin{lemma} Suppose Condition~\ref{con:strong-convexity} is satisfied.
-Let $\tsybb = \min\{1,\frac{2}{\convr}\}$ and $\tsybcb = (2 \convc \metricbound^{\min\{\convr-2,0\}})^{-\tsybb} \Lip^2$.
-Then \emph{every} distribution $P$ over $\X\times\Y$ with $\target_{P} \in \Bracket{\F}$ satisfies Condition~\ref{con:tsybakov-sur} with these values of $\tsybcb$ and $\tsybb$. \thmend \end{lemma}
+Let $\tsybcb = (2 \convc \metricbound^{\min\{\convr-2,0\}})^{-\tsybb} \Lip^2$ and $\tsybb = \min\{1,\frac{2}{\convr}\}$.
+Then \emph{every} distribution $P$ over $\X\times\Y$ with $\target_{P} \in \Bracket{\F}$ satisfies Condition~\ref{con:tsybakov-sur} with these values of $\tsybcb$ and $\tsybb$. \end{lemma}

 Under Condition~\ref{con:tsybakov-01}, it is particularly straightforward to obtain bounds on $\Transform(\eps)$ based on a function $\BJM(\eps)$ satisfying \eqref{eqn:bjm-transform}.
 For instance, since $x \mapsto x \transform(1/x)$ is nonincreasing on $(0,\infty)$ \citep*{bartlett:06}, the function